ridwanadhip/redsync/README.md

 # Redsync

-FORK OF ORIGINAL REDSYNC (https://github.com/go-redsync/redsync) THAT DOESN'T DEPENDS TO GO-REDIS LIBRARY SEE ORIGINAL REPO FOR ADDITIONAL INFO AND LATEST UPDATE
+WARNING: THIS IS FORK OF ORIGINAL REDSYNC (https://github.com/go-redsync/redsync) THAT DOESN'T DEPENDS TO GO-REDIS.
+THE REASON TO DO THIS IS TO REMOVE PROTOBUF DEPENDENCY IN SOURCE CODE.
+SEE ORIGINAL REPO FOR ADDITIONAL INFO AND LATEST UPDATE

 Redsync provides a Redis-based distributed mutual exclusion lock implementation for Go as described in [this post](http://redis.io/topics/distlock).
 A reference library (by [antirez](https://github.com/antirez)) for Ruby is available at [github.com/antirez/redlock-rb](https://github.com/antirez/redlock-rb).